aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/barcode-rendering-techniques/rendering-barcode-servlet/_index.md

 - Java Development Environment: Ensure you have a Java development environment set up on your machine.

-- Aspose.BarCode for Java Library: Download and install the Aspose.BarCode for Java library from the [official download link](https://releases.aspose.com/barcode/java/).
+- Aspose.BarCode for Java Library: Download and install the Aspose.BarCode for Java library from the [download link](https://releases.aspose.com/barcode/java/).

 ## Import Packages